Guidance and tips for buying a kayak or canoe paddle

 3. Paddling style (high)

-Experienced and hard paddlers often have a high paddling style which allows for dynamic paddling, i.e. the paddle is at a larger angle to the water and the paddle runs close to the sides of the kayak.
+Experienced paddlers often have a high paddling style which allows for dynamic paddling, i.e. the paddle is at a higher angle to the water and the paddle runs close to the sides of the kayak.
 If your paddling style is high, reduce the base size by 3-5cm.

 4. paddling style (low)